zhandos717/doc/en/fields/belongs-to.md

 )
 ```

-- `$label` - label, header of the field,
+- `$label` - the label, the title of the field,
-- `$relationName` - name of the relationship,
+- `$relationName` - the name of the relation,
-- `$formatted` - closure or field in the related table to display values,
+- `$formatted` - a closure or field in the related table for displaying values,
-- `$resource` - model resource that the relationship refers to.
+- `$resource` - the model resource that the relationship refers to.

 > [!WARNING]
-> It is mandatory to have a model resource that the relationship refers to!
+> The model resource that the relationship refers to is mandatory!
-> The resource also needs to be registered in the _MoonShineServiceProvider_ service provider in the `$core->resources()` method.
-Otherwise, a 500 error will occur (Resource is required for MoonShine\Laravel\Fields\Relationships\BelongsTo...).
+> The resource must also be registered in the _MoonShineServiceProvider_ service provider in the `$core->resources()` method.
+Otherwise, there will be a 500 error (Resource is required for MoonShine\Laravel\Fields\Relationships\BelongsTo...).

 ```php